kanboard/kanboard/doc/calendar-configuration.markdown

 User calendar
 -------------

-This calendar show only tasks assigned to the user and optionally subtasks information.
+This calendar shows only tasks assigned to the user and optionally sub-tasks information.

-### Show subtasks based on the time tracking
+### Show sub-tasks based on the time tracking

-- Display subtasks in the calendar from the information recorded in the time tracking table.
+- Display sub-tasks in the calendar from the information recorded in the time tracking table.
 - The intersection with the user timetable is also calculated.

-### Show subtask estimates (forecast of future work)
+### Show sub-task estimates (forecast of future work)

-- Display the estimate of future work for subtasks in status "todo" and with a defined "estimate" value.
+- Display the estimate of future work for sub-tasks in status "todo" and with a defined "estimate" value.